Addressing Child Support Matters in Denver, CO

 custody cases or divorce cases with children.
 At Plog & Stein, P.C., our experienced

-which can affect the bottom line for either party.
+can arise which can affect the bottom line for either party.

 At Plog & Stein, P.C., we handle all aspects of child support cases,

 - Initial determinations

 - Collection of past due support

 You need to know what you will be paying or what you will be receiving.

 Our goal is to make sure that you are dealt with fairly, regardless of